A foodie Christmas in Bohol, Philippines 2016

 Day 2 of A foodie Christmas in Bohol, Philippines 2016 – 22/12/16

-A crappy breakfast @ Sherwood – 20 minutes serve time per person, so lets not go in to any more detail about the food at this place they do not deserve it.
-Lets focus at the good stuff we had on the trip.
+A crappy breakfast @ Sherwood – 20 minutes of service time per person, so let’s not go into any more detail about the food at this place they do not deserve it.
+Let’s focus on the good stuff we had on the trip.

-For Mary’s Mum’s birthday we had Lechon on the beach, so off we trotted to Anda Beach on Panglau for the day.
+For Mary’s Mum’s birthday, we had Lechon on the beach, so off we trotted to Anda Beach on Panglao for the day.
 A day of fun and games and food of course with the most amazing views.
 A wow moment indeed.

 Black pudding was made, at special request, by Mary’s Dad.
 It’s delicious, seriously just delicious.

 Mary’s Mum made her infamous tapioca pudding with evaporated milk.
 You just can’t get enough of this.

 But there was also steamed shrimp, steamed crab, fried chicken, grilled whole fish, macaroni salads, coconut glutenous rice etc. What a feast in such an amazing location.